-An expenditure report is not required when no reimbursement is being requested.
+An expenditure report is not required when no reimbursement is being requested however, recipients should close the associated reporting period in the electronic grant management system.

 Before the "final" Payment Request will be processed, the recipient must submit to the Department all outstanding Performance Achievements and must have satisfied all withholding, special, and monitoring conditions.
 Failure to comply with the above provisions shall result in forfeiture of reimbursement.